By Mark Macias

 Leverage Your CEO with Branding

-This was top-of-mind because for a few years, our agency worked with a digital health brand that didn’t want to give us access to their CEO.
+A few years, our agency worked with a digital health brand that didn’t want to give us access to their CEO.
 I understand the CEO is likely busy, but the corporate gate-keepers actually made our job more difficult.
 How could we identify trends or position the brand as a leader if we weren’t given access to any of this insight?

 Here’s more tips from other peers if you’d like to review that Forbes article by clicking here.